l4rm4nd/F2BFilters/README.md

 - npm-general-badbots.conf
   - Filter to identify HTTP requests with well-known malicious user agents
 - npm-general-forceful-browsing.conf
+  - Filter to identify forceful browsing attacks (multitude of 404, 403 etc.) in NPM logs
+- traefik-general-forceful-browsing.conf
-  - Filter to identify forceful browsing attacks (multitude of 404, 403 etc.)
+  - Filter to identify forceful browsing attacks (multitude of 404, 403 etc.) in Traefik logs with user agent logging
 - vaultwarden_login_bruteforce.conf
   - Filter to identify brute-force attacks on the login area of vaultwarden (Bitwarden alternative written in Rust)